 Small committees, known as Committees of Safety, were set up to manage and plan the defenses of the towns in the event war broke out.
 The Boston committee played a key role on the night of April 18, when Governor Thomas Gage sent troops to Concord to seize weapons and ammunition that were being stored there by American militia forces.

-The Boston Sons of Liberty is the most well-known and the mob faction was made up largely of men of the working class of North Boston.
-They were responsible for looting the home of Governor Thomas Hutchison and burning the records of the Vice-Admiralty Court.
-The leaders were known as the Loyal Nine, and the leadership included prominent figures of the American Revolution such as:
+The Boston Sons of Liberty is probably the most well-known group of the Sons of Liberty.
+The leaders were made up of politicians and business leaders, and the mob faction was made up largely of men of the working class of North Boston.
+The mob was responsible for looting the home of Governor Thomas Hutchison and burning the records of the Vice-Admiralty Court during the Stamp Act Crisis in 1765.
+The leaders in Boston were known as the Loyal Nine, and the Sons of Liberty included prominent figures of the American Revolution such as:

-In its most famous act of defiance against the Crown, the Boston group planned and carried out the Boston Tea Party in 1773.
+In its most famous acts of defiance against the Crown, the Providence group carried out the destruction of the British ship Gaspee in 1772, and the Boston group planned and carried out the Boston Tea Party in 1773.

 Other prominent leaders and members of the Sons of Liberty throughout the colonies included: